mostaphaRoudsari/radJSON/README.md

 ```

-You can see it in action [here](https://www.mostapha.io/rad-to-json/)!
+You can see it in action [here](https://www.mostapha.io/radJSON/)!

 The current goal of the project is to provide easy to read input files for [RAD to Three.js viewer](https://github.com/ladybug-tools/spider/tree/master/cookbook/rad-to-threejs) which is an on-going project developed by [Theo](https://github.com/theo-armour).

-# RadJSON
+# radJSON

-Here is an overview of `RadJSON` schema.
+Here is an overview of `radJSON` schema.

 ## Generic

-This schema will be used for any primitives that are not currently supported by *rad-to-json*.
+This schema will be used for any primitives that are not currently supported by *radJSON*.
 See [this page](http://radsite.lbl.gov/radiance/refer/ray.html#Primitive) for the list of all radiance primitive types.

 `Radiance`
 ```